-Call 512-282-1144 or fill out our contact form to set up a call with our Admissions Department
+Call 512-282-1144 x 1204 or fill out our contact form to set up a call with our Admissions Department.

-Step 2 – Personal Meeting and Tour: One of our admissions team will meet with you and your family member to learn about what the goals are for your family, the abilities of your loved one and take a tour of the different campuses at Marbridge.
-If there is an interest in admission, we will give you an admission application.
-When you submit the completed application, you will include a $250 processing fee.
+After your initial inquiry, one of our admissions team will meet with you and your loved one to learn about your goals, the abilities of your loved one, and take a tour of the Marbridge campus.
+You will then fill out an admission application including a $250 processing fee.

-Step 3 – Financial Approval: Our admission application will provide you with four companies you can contact to obtain a financial assessment.
-They will meet with you to go over your financial position and provide us with a report to determine if you are financially able to pay for your loved one to live at Marbridge for 4 or more years.
-The fee for this service is approximately $300 and payable to the company you choose.
+Our admission department will provide you with four companies you can contact to obtain a financial assessment – you may also choose to use your own financial consultant.
+After meeting with you, they will provide us with a report to determine if you are financially able to pay for your loved one to live at Marbridge.
+The fee for this service is approximately $300 and payable to the company of your choosing.

-Step 4 – Review Meeting: Upon receipt of the completed application the admission department will review the information and if we determine everything is complete and your family member is appropriate we will schedule a review meeting with you, your loved one and the admission review team.
+Upon receipt of the completed application, the admission department will review the information and if we determine everything is complete and your family member is appropriate we will schedule a review meeting with you, your loved one, and the admission review team.

 Rosie Dunlap, Admissions Coordinator – Born and raised in Dripping Springs, Rosie returned to the Austin area after earning her Bachelor of Arts Degree from Vanderbilt University.
 Rosie joined the Marbridge community in April 2013.
 She brings a background in marketing and customer service to her role as Admissions Coordinator.
 Rosie became passionate about health care and helping individuals with cognitive challenges after watching a family member go through the recovery process after sustaining a traumatic brain injury.